 CSH's share price has been on a downward trajectory since a short seller attack in September 2021.
 You can read a detailed analysis of the short seller's allegations and CSH's rebuttal in our last annual overview note on CSH here.
-To recap, almost all the points made by the short seller were proved to be unfounded, the adviser says.
+To recap, almost all the points made by the short seller were proved to be unfounded.
 The only point that was irrefutable was the lack of disclosure of interests in a small number of 'Opco-Propco' investment deals.
-Despite the rebuttal of the allegations, CSH's share price never recovered and fell further throughout 2022 as the cost of its debt increased (which is likely to drag on its earnings - more details on the group's debt is detailed on page 20) and a regulatory notice was served on one of its tenants.
+Despite the rebuttal of the allegations, CSH's share price never recovered and fell further throughout 2022 as the cost of its debt increased (which will drag on its earnings - more details on the group's debt is detailed on page 20) and a regulatory notice was served on one of its tenants.
 The group's share price fell to its lowest-ever level in January and is now trading on a discount to NAV of 44% (at 10 February 2023).

-However, from an operational viewpoint the business is in a strong position, the adviser says, and the demand and supply fundamentals underpinning growth in the sector are as compelling as ever.
+This seems extraordinary given that from an operational viewpoint the business is in a strong position and the demand and supply fundamentals underpinning growth in the sector are as compelling as ever.